 In this ever changing digital world our ultimate objective is to move pupils from being consumers of information, to becoming producers of products and solutions.

-We have four dedicated, networked ICT suites.
+We have three dedicated, networked ICT suites with printer access in each.

 When pupils arrive to St Louis, we concentrate on familiarising them with the C2k network and their individual user areas.
 We specialise in the discussion of e-safety at this stage which we feel is of paramount importance across all key stages.